-The biomass boilers have been a huge success and have reduced the schools heating cost and carbon footprint significantly.
-The only problem with the building is that all of the steam piping, mechanical ductwork and equipment tend to obscure the view of a really cool timber roof structure.
+While most institutions would relegate a boiler plant to an ugly pre-engineered metal building, the school wanted it to be a signature building.
+We collaborated with Centerbrook Architects to design an undulating glulam timber roof structure.
+The only problem with the building is that all of the steam piping, mechanical ductwork and equipment tends to obscure the view of a really cool timber roof structure.

-Photo credit - David Sundberg / Esto
+Photo credit - David Sundberg/Esto